CPAP Recall Update October 13, 2021: CPAP Lawsuits Proceed in New MDL Lawsuits against Philips…

 Traumatic Brain Injury (TBI)

-Traumatic brain injury (TBI) is sudden damage to the brain caused by a blow or jolt to the head from blunt trauma and can cause neurological damage by compromising signals between the brain and spine.
-The victim’s mental and motor functions, their senses, and emotions may also be in jeopardy.
+Traumatic brain injury (TBI) is sudden damage to the brain caused by a blow or jolt to the head from blunt trauma.
+TBIs can lead to neurological damage by compromising signals between the brain and spine.
+The victim’s mental and motor functions, senses, and emotions may also be in jeopardy.

-The human brain consumes a large portion of the body’s blood supply making ruptured blood vessels in the skull difficult to safely set apart and repair during emergency surgery.
+The human brain consumes a large portion of the body’s blood supply.
+This can create ruptured blood vessels in the skull difficult to safely set apart and repair during emergency surgery.
 Brain damage occurs quickly if the blood supply is reduced in affected regions, making it a possibility the patient will face permanent loss of function.